hyytiala/lam-visualization/README.md

 * Easy to understand basemap of Finnish road network
 * Clustering of markers on map for easier usage
 * Descriptive interactive charts for every TMS station
-* Heatmap for the current traffic amounts

 ## How to use:

 1. Open the webpage and wait for the stations to load
-2. In the right corner you can toggle the heatmap on and off
-3. Click station on map to see details and daily charts
+2. Click station on map to see details and daily charts

 ## Development: